camerow/blog/src/content/pages/about.md

 ---
-title: About
+title: "About"
 template: about.hbs
+collection: pages
 ---

-Something about me.
+# Something about me.